 People regularly face novel shocks that change the world in significant and persistent ways, such as global warming, the advent of AI, the fall of the Berlin Wall, or the Covid pandemic.
 The response to such shocks, at the individual and collective levels, requires an estimation of the risks they entail.
 The standard approach to such estimation is Bayesian learning, which involves updating using statistical priors and likelihoods.
-But in entirely novel situations, where do priors and likelihoods come from?
-An alternative approach is to use personal experiences, as opposed to statistical data (Malmendier and Nagel 2011).
+But in entirely novel situations, where do likelihoods and priors come from?
+An alternative approach is to use personal experiences, as opposed to statistical data (Schacter, Addis, and Buckner 2007).
 But for novel risks, there may be few, if any, closely related personal experiences to draw on to form beliefs.
 How do people form beliefs in such cases?

-We propose that, when forming their beliefs, people recall past experiences - including those from different domains - and use them to imagine the novel risk.
-Memory-based imagination, which psychologists call "simulation", is known to be central for thinking about the future (Dougherty et al. 1997; Brown et al. 2000).
-It is related to reasoning by analogy, and entails retrieving and recombining experiences stored in memory (Carroll 1978, Schacter 2007, 2018).
-We offer a model in which people simulate the future based on recalled experiences but, critically, not all experiences come to mind because memory is spontaneous and selective on the basis of similarity, frequency and interference, in the spirit of Kahana (2012) and Bordalo et al. (2021).
+We argue that in these contexts selective memory plays a key role.
+When thinking about a new domain, people recall past experiences, including those from different domains, and use them to imagine the novel risk.
+Memory-based imagination or "simulation," is known to be central for thinking about the future (Dougherty et al. 1997; Brown et al. 2000)2.
+It is related to reasoning by analogy, and entails retrieving and recombining experiences stored in memory (Carroll 1978, Schacter 2007, 2018, Biderman, Bakkour, and Shohamy 2020).
+Critically, because simulation uses recalled material, beliefs are shaped by well-established regularities of selective recall, specifically similarity, frequency, and interference, in the spirit of Kahana (2012) and Bordalo et al. (2021).